macGRID-SRN/kulturBOT/Markov/PythonMarkov/README.md

  markov = Markov(pathToCorpusFile, characterLimit, chainSize )
 ```

-pathToCorpusFile is the relative path to the corpus file
+**pathToCorpusFile** is the relative path to the corpus file

-characterLimit is the maximum allowable character count of the final pseudo-random phrase (ex/ for twitter may want to set it to 144), this does not guarentee a minimum, only a maximum.
+**characterLimit** is the maximum allowable character count of the final pseudo-random phrase (ex/ for twitter may want to set it to 144), this does not guarentee a minimum, only a maximum.

-chainSize decides the chain size to use, smaller -> less context, bigger -> more context.
+**chainSize** decides the chain size to use, smaller -> less context, bigger -> more context.
 Play around with it to find best results

-- call setup to parse corpuse with:
+- call setup to parse corpus with:
 ```
 markov.setup()
 ```